tydeno/Ploto/README.md

 * XCH Adress: xch19ddu8lxgq2g6ssnk7kmexmwxazapvdt7fp8cekeun0cdm9jt6vxsqg30yt
 * BTC Adress: 36JQnBmN4XLuS4gHEkAFfoQVjkjnpqGuo3

-## What effect sponsoring has on the development of Ploto
-All the work I'm doing on Ploto happens in my time off-work, most of the times until deep in the night.
-Your sponsoring helps me to fuel the ongoing development of a PowerShell based toolset for chia farming.
-It allows me to spend more time on it, fix out the bugs and keep adding new features.

-Your donations will be mainly used as gas to fuel the development with:
-- Coffee
-- Energydrinks
-- Pizza

-So if you'd like to support me and my work; Why not get me a coffee? :)

 ## Is it safe to use?
 We've seen some horrific stuff happening with 3rd Party Tools around a Chia.
 For instance there was/is a PowerShell Script that should add some Introducers to your farm.
 It does that yes.
 But it also empties your wallet and sends your private keys home.